Traubert/FiNer-rules/finer-readme.md

 [CSC](http://csc.fi/) users can also use a pre-installed version of FiNER on the [Taito](http://research.csc.fi/taito-user-guide) supercluster and [Mylly](http://www.kielipankki.fi/tuki/mylly/).

 ## Known issues
-- FiNER may slow down considerably or get stuck altogether if the input contains several consecutive strings written in all caps.
-These should be converted into lowercase or split into sequences of e.g. four strings.
-- The transducers compiled from the pmatch rules are large (approx. 600 MB in total).
+- The transducers compiled from the rules have a combined size of ~700 MB